 Updated March 2018, Originally Published in the Year 2015

-As reported by the Financial Times, Apple and Samsung are working along with the GSMA (Groupe Speciale Mobile Association) for replacing the traditional Sim cards which are used in the mobiles with Electronic-Sims.
+As reported by the Financial Times, Apple and Samsung are working along with the GSMA (Groupe Speciale Mobile Association) for replacing the traditional Sim cards used in the mobiles with Electronic-Sims.

-GSMA is in advance level talks with Mobile companies like Samsung and Apple to finalize the architecture for the sim cards along with the telecom operators like AT&T, Deutsche Telekom, Etisalat, Hutchison Whampoa, Orange, Telefónica and Vodafone.
+GSMA is in advance level talks with Mobile companies like Samsung and Apple to finalize the architecture for the sim cards.

 Apple also launched an E-sim with Apple iPad last year and only few of the operators supported it in US and UK.
 It was supported by T-Mobile and AT&T in the US, and just EE in the UK.
-Those familiar with its UK rollout said that it had not been widely adopted.
+Those familiar with its UK rollout said that it IS not widely in USE.

-Concept is great and may take 2-3 years for adaption but we may see this getting widely adopted in future.
-It will be quite interesting to see how things like a lost sim card or a lost smartphone will be handled by the companies which currently requires mobile user to run from pillar to pole to get a new sim card with the same number.
+Furthermore, it will be quite impressive to see how companies handle things like a lost sim card or a lost smartphone.
+Currently, such issues require mobile user to run from pillar to post to get a new sim card with the same number.

 Also, the use of E-Sim will make things much easier for subscribers, especially when they want to switch from one operator to other using the MNP Service.

 Lastly, in countries like India where Dual Sims are quite popular, it will need a special provisioning method to use dual ESims on a phone.